georgeMaged98/Reddit-Clone/README.md

 # Reddit-Clone

 This is a massively-scalable application reddit clone.
 It follows the microservices architecture.

+* Spring Boot framwork Java) is used for each micrservice.
+* RabbitMQ is used as a message queue for asynchronous communication between microservices.
+* Reddis is used for caching.
+* Each microservice team is free to choose which database to use.

+Chat Team (Individual and Group Chat):
+* Database used is Google Firestore NoSQL database because:
+ * It offers real time firestore client which ensures real-time communication.
+ * NoSQL database is preferred for denormalization to offer scalablility and high availability over consistency in SQL databases.

 ### Functionalities:
 * Sign up, login and delete account